-Saint Frumentius born in Tye is credited with bringing Christianity to Axum during the 4th century.
+Saint Frumentius born in Tyre is credited with bringing Christianity to Axum during the 4th century.
 He is also considered the first bishop of Ethiopia.
-Knowledgeable Christians will remember Philip the Evangelist, the Discipline of Jesus Christ, baptising an Ethiopian Eunuch in Acts 8; and may have been puzzled at my previous sentence.
+Knowledgeable Christians will remember Philip the Evangelist, an apostle of Jesus Christ, baptising an Ethiopian Eunuch in Acts 8; and may have been puzzled at my previous sentence.
 The conversion of the Ethiopian Eunuch related to the Kingdom of Kush (a predecessor state to Aksum and located around modern day Sudan).
 The kingdom of Kush was ruled by female monarchs at various points; an example was during the time of the conversion of the Ethiopian Eunuch in Acts 8.
 The term Ethiopian in Greek and Roman times at the time of writing the Book of Acts related to black people in general and it meant “people with burnt skin”.
 Saint Frumentius is credited with bringing Christianity to Axum because he went to an area different to Kush.
 He went to the city of Axum, the seat of power of the Kingdom of Aksum.

 Due to its trading relationship with India, the Kingdom of Aksum provided a base to plant churches in India and for Axumite bishops to travel to India to have fellowship with churches already established in India.